paloukari/TypeEdge.AnomalyDetection/README.md

 ## Preface

 Although Anomaly Detection is a well-studied AI/ML field, Edge introduces a multi-constraint hosting environment that needs to be investigated en bloc.
-Anomaly Detection, as with every other compute-intensive processing on the Edge, is a highly tailored, scenario specific balance of trade-offs, such as performance, accuracy, latency, robustness and/or maintainability.
+Anomaly Detection, as with every other compute-intensive processing on the Edge, is a highly tailored, scenario balance of trade-offs, such as performance, accuracy, latency, robustness and/or maintainability.
 These constraints arise from the nature of the Edge: in contrast to Cloud ML, the Edge ML usually has a non-scalable and fixed size compute capacity, limited memory and storage capabilities, with possibly unreliable network connectivity.

 As with most ML on the Edge scenarios, Anomaly Detection on the Edge is assumed to be part of a bigger, composite Cloud+Edge solution.
 The main reason for having a composite ML solution is the clear need to leverage the scaling flexibility of the Cloud for model training, and then shipping the pre-tained ML models down to the Edge.
 This new composite ML application paradigm introduces complex requirements for solution operationalization and associated DevOps practices.